-I am a freelance writer with broad experience in natural and human history, land preservation, traditional cultures, and environmental law, policy and politics.
-I've also produced and directed documentary films.
+I'm a freelance writer with broad experience in natural and human history, land preservation, traditional cultures, and environmental law, policy and politics.
+I've also produced and directed a couple of short documentary films.

 This site houses my more recently published writing.
-For more expansive content please visit my website, hyperlinked below.
+For more expansive content please visit my website, linked below, and thanks for visiting.

-I was born in Kansas, grew up in Kentucky, went to graduate school in New England, and now live in Virginia's Shenandoah Valley where I work as a sometime documentary filmmaker and a full-time freelance writer of articles and essays dealing with the natural world, history, culture, law and politics.
+I was born in Kansas, grew up in Kentucky, went to graduate school in New England, and now live in Virginia's Shenandoah Valley where I work as a freelance writer of articles and essays dealing with the natural world, history, culture, law and politics.
 As an attorney I've worked extensively with state and federal governments as well as with various nonprofit groups on environmental issues dealing with land preservation, endangered species, clean air and water, and wetlands mitigation.

-I am currently writing articles and essays for publication in a wide variety of magazines, including Slate, Humanities, Men's Journal, Virginia Wildlife, Grit, Birdwatcher’s Digest, The Southern Quarterly, History Today, The Utne Reader, African Wildlife News, Earth Island Journal, Wildlife in North Carolina, Blue Ridge Digest, Africa Geographic, Virginia Sportsman, Quest: The Science of Sustainability, Virginia Business, and others.
-After a year's autodidactic apprenticeship I am gradually learning the ropes of being a professional magazine freelancer.
+I am currently writing articles and essays for publication in a wide variety of magazines, including Discover, Ensia, Humanities, Vice, Mongabay, Cosmos, Earth Island Journal, Aeon, Mashable, Yale Environment360, Virginia Wildlife, Grit, Birdwatcher’s Digest, The Southern Quarterly, History Today, The Utne Reader, African Wildlife News, Wildlife in North Carolina, Blue Ridge Digest, Africa Geographic, and others.
+After four year's autodidactic apprenticeship I am learning the ropes of being a professional magazine freelancer.

 Documentary filmmaking is another passion of mine.
 I enjoyed a month with Maine Media Workshops in the summer of 2011 where I wrote, produced, shot, edited and scored a short film concerning the reintroduction of declining seabirds to the Gulf of Maine, an opportunity funded in part through a Madson Fellowship awarded by the Outdoor Writers Association of America.
 Currently I'm directing a crew of a dozen volunteers in making a film to benefit a local dog rescue group.

 I try to spend a maximum amount of my time outdoors - hiking, canoeing, birding, camping, fishing - though in point of fact most of my days are spent in the salt mines of freelancing: pitching, researching and writing.
-I enjoy literature, cinema, history, music, photography and dogs.
-Especially pit bulls.
+I enjoy literature, film, history, music, photography and dogs.
+Especially rescued pitbulls.